ubsuny/CP1-24-HW3/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 So get out there champ and start submitting **TODAY**.

 *Any distress or bodily harm that may come as a result of the reviewing process or by the maintainer are not the responsibility of said reviewers and maintainers.*

+So as the first task for a successful pullrequest is:

+**remove now this template text and write a good desription what your pull request is about in its place**